Planning Your Expedition

 - My porter Dixon gave exceptional service.
 Nothing was too much trouble for him.

 - I developed a close bond with my personal porter.
 I learn't a lot about his family, his culture and told him about mine.

 - Every morning I would wake up and David would be ready to take my pack and when I came into camp at night my pack was sitting outside my tent waiting for me.
 David was just awesome and made my trek that much more enjoyable.

 - The care and attention shown by my personal porter, Walter, contributed greatly to my enjoyment of the trek.

-Contact our office to arrange the personal porter.
+Contact our office to arrange the personal guide.

-A personal porter is only allowed to carry a maximum weight of 22.5kg (25kg is an internationally recognised weight limit).
+A personal guide is only allowed to carry a maximum weight of 20.0 kg (25 kg is an internationally recognised weight limit).
 Please keep in mind the excess luggage charge from Port Moresby to Kokoda can be applied and would kick in after 12kg.
 Your backpack should not be at all full and not over 12 kg in weight.